duchuycao15/yearlywishlistbudget/README.md

 This help me manage my bugguet and track my expend

-I used HTML and CSS and Javascipt to made it and I also combine one file so that I can easy submit on github.
+I used HTML, CSS, and JavaScript to create it, and I also combined everything into a single file so that I can easily submit it on GitHub.